henriqueambrosano/Mixed-Messages---Fortune-Teller/README.md

 # Fortune Teller
 This is my version of the mixed message project.
-This program will guess and output your fortune and how log it will take to get there.
+This program will guess and output your fortune and how long it will take you to get there.

 ## Technologies
 This project is using Javascript and to run it you can use node.js